microsoft/fhir-server/docs/SchemaMigrationGuide.md

 ## 2. Upgrade via Schema migration tool
 Schema migration tool is a command-line utility that admins can run to perform schema migrations on demand.

 Schema upgrade scripts would still be part of any upgrade package for the application but the scripts will not run automatically on the server startup.
-In order to perform the schema upgrade, the schema admin should run the schema migration tool.
+In order to perform the schema upgrade, the schema admin would need to run the schema migration tool.

  - ### Prerequisites